jfxueX/bash/commands/local/awk.md

 The second type of expression in AWK is the conditional expression.
-This is used for certain tests, like the if or while.
+This is used for certain tests, like the
+*if or while*.
 Boolean conditions evaluate to true or false.
 In AWK, there is a definite difference between a boolean condition, and an arithmetic expression.
 You cannot convert a boolean condition to an integer or string.
 You can, however, use an arithmetic expression as a